ClaspTV/ASSIST-Service/README.md

 ### Build and Run

-* Set the target to `demo-app`
+* Set the target to `demo-app` in Android Studio
-* Select the Android TV device/simulator
+* Select the Android TV device or simulator
 * Hit the run `Run demo-app` button

 ## System Service

-### Notes

-The System Service is the production version that can be built and immediately use in custom Android TV platforms.
+The System Service can be incorporated, built and immediately used in custom Android TV platforms.

 ### AOSP Code Changes

-You can see a version of the AOSP code changes with the ASSIST Service here: <XYZ-with-assist>
+You can see a version of the AOSP code changes with the ASSIST Service here: <TODO-XYZ-with-assist>

-Steps to create Assist System Services

 Step 1: Copy the mentioned ServiceManager classes from `system-service` module of ASSIST project to your AOSP File location:  `frameworks/base/core/java/android/app`
 Files to be Copied: